-1890-1898 - Brooklyn Bridegrooms (named for four star players who were married over the 1889-90 off season).
+1888-1898 - Brooklyn Bridegrooms (1888-1890, 1896-1898) & Brooklyn Grooms (1891-1895) (named for four star players who were married over the 1889-90 off-season).
+Entered National League in 1890.
 Merged with Brooklyn Wonders in 1891.
 Played at Washington Park (Brooklyn, 1890), Eastern Park (Brooklyn, 1891-1897) and Washington Park II (Brooklyn, 1898).

-1899-1910 - Brooklyn (Hanlon's) Superbas, (named for a popular vaudeville acrobatic troupe when Ned Hanlon was manager).
+1899-1910 - Brooklyn Superbas, (named for a then popular Brooklyn vaudeville troupe when Ned "Foxy" Hanlon was team manager).
 Merged with Baltimore Orioles in 1900.
 Played at Washington Park II (Brooklyn, 1899-1910).

-1911-1913 - Brooklyn Trolley Dodgers (named for the wild maze of trolley lines near the Brooklyn Bridge).
+1911-1913 - Brooklyn Trolley Dodgers/Dodgers (named for the wild maze of trolley lines across Brooklyn).
 Played at Washington Park II (Brooklyn, 1911-1912) and Ebbets Field (Brooklyn, 1913).

-1914-1931 - Brooklyn Robins (named for manager Wilbert Robinson).
+1914-1931 - Brooklyn Robins (named for its team manager, Wilbert Robinson).
 Played at Ebbets Field (Brooklyn, 1914-1931).

-1932-1957 - Brooklyn Dodgers.
+1932-1957 - Brooklyn Dodgers. (returned to earlier name after long-time team manager Wilbert Robinson had retired).
 Played at Ebbets Field (Brooklyn, 1932-1957) and Roosevelt Stadium (Jersey City, 1956-1957).

 1958-Present - Los Angeles Dodgers.
 Played at Memorial Coliseum (Los Angeles, 1958-1961) and Dodger Stadium (Los Angeles, 1962-present).